MrLongbaugh/pagekit-calendar/readme.md

 - First, fork this repository
 - Choose one Issue you want to solve or create one
 - Create a Branch for this issue
-- After imeplenting, commit your files by referencing the issue id
+- After implenting, commit your files by referencing the issue id
 - Create a Pull Request

 I will merge your Pull Request.